 \paragraph*{Conclusions} We consider the \ac{CPV} source resulting from a dim-$6$ \ac{SMEFT} term which couples three Higgs fields to the \ac{SM} fermions.
-We generalize the procedure described in Ref.~\cite{Fuchs:2020pun} to evaluate the complete set of single flavor modifications from all of the \ac{SM} charged fermions.\\ We deduce that although a stronger \ac{dim-$4$} Yukawa coupling enhances the \ac{CPV} source, quarks have more washout than leptons and are therefore less favorable candidates to produce the \ac{BAU}.
-Moreover, to saturate $Y_B^\text{obs}$, some of the particles require non-perturbative \ac{dim-$4$} Yukawa couplings, e.g. the up and down quarks, and are therefore unequivocally ruled out as sole-contributors via this mechanism.\\ Constrained by the upper bounds of the electron and the neutron \ac{EDM}s and the Higgs boson decay measurements we evaluate the maximal contribution from each single flavor modification (See Table~\ref{tab:BAUresults}).
-We conclude that the $\tau$ is the only candidate able to produce $100 \%\ Y_B^\text{obs}$~\cite{Fuchs:2020uoc}.
-Other than the $\mu$, which could provide up to $17 \%\ Y_B^\text{obs}$~\cite{Fuchs:2019ore}, the rest of the charged fermions produce negligible contributions (less than $ 6 \%\ Y_B^\text{obs}$).\\ An interplay of different flavors could relax current bounds to allow the observed baryon asymmetry be accounted for by a \ac{CPV} Yukawa coupling.
+We apply the procedure described in Ref.~\cite{Fuchs:2020pun} to evaluate the complete set of single flavor modifications from all of the \ac{SM} charged fermions.\\ We deduce that although a larger \ac{dim-$4$} Yukawa coupling enhances the \ac{CPV} source, quarks have more washout than leptons and are therefore less favorable candidates to produce the \ac{BAU}.
+Moreover, to saturate $Y_B^\text{obs}$, some of the particles require non-perturbative \ac{dim-$4$} Yukawa couplings, e.g. the up and down quarks, and are therefore unequivocally ruled out as sole-contributors via this mechanism.\\ Constrained by \ac{U.B.}s of the electron and neutron \ac{EDM}s and measurements of various Higgs boson processes, we evaluate the maximal contribution from each single flavor modification (See Table~\ref{tab:BAUresults}).
+We conclude that the $\tau$ is the only candidate able to produce the observed \ac{BAU}~\cite{deVries:2018tgs,Fuchs:2020uoc}.
+Other than the $\mu$, which could provide up to $16 \%\ Y_B^\text{obs}$~\cite{Fuchs:2019ore}, the rest of the charged fermions produce negligible contributions (less than $ 6 \%\ Y_B^\text{obs}$).\\ An interplay of different flavors could relax current bounds to allow the observed baryon asymmetry be accounted for by a \ac{CPV} Yukawa coupling.
 Specifically, the interplay of the top and the electron could allow the top to saturate $Y_B^\text{obs}$.
-In addition, off-diagonal couplings should also be considered in a more complete description.\\